-If you were not a resident of Connecticut for any part of the year and you did not work in Connecticut at all during the year but Connecticut income tax was withheld by your employer or by a pension plan payer, you should attempt to have the employer or payer correct the error and issue you a corrected Form W-2 or 1099-R. If you cannot get a corrected W-2 or 1099-R, you must complete Form CT-1040NR/PY, the nonresident income tax form, for the year in which the tax was withheld and attach a copy of Form W-2 or other form showing Connecticut income tax withheld.
+If you were not a resident of Connecticut for any part of the year and you did not work in Connecticut at all during the year but Connecticut income tax was withheld by your employer or by a pension plan payer, you must complete Form CT-1040NR/PY, for the year in which the tax was withheld and attach a copy of Form W-2 or Form 1099-R showing Connecticut income tax withheld.
+You should discuss the error with your employer or payer so that the same does not occur for the following year.

 Completing the Return